Science Becomes Entertainment!

 Hypnotic phenomena are useful as “convincers,” because most people are skeptical about their ability to become hypnotized.

 Catalepsy is often used as a convincer to show someone they are in a trance state.
-The convincer helps the subject see they’re experiencing an altered state of mind.
+The convincer helps the subject see they’re experiencing an altered state of consciousness.

 Without some sort of convincer, it’s possible to emerge from a genuine hypnotic state feeling doubtful you were actually hypnotized.